damionas/Movies-Collection-Classification-for-Business-Decision-Making/README.md

               variables have on determing the collection values so the organization can know how to distribute there resources thus, improving the collection and profits to be made for each class of movie production.
               2. Objective two is to know if the movie will win an Award at the movies show
+              3. Compare the models and look for ways to get the best models and apply them